mteij/Stripez/README.md

     * **Streamlined Rule Addition:** The "Add Decree" button now directly uses the text from the rule search field as input for the new rule.
     * Move rules up and down in the list to reorder them.
     * Delete rules (requires "Schikko" confirmation).
-    * All rule control buttons (Add, Edit, Hide) are consistently sized with the search field.
     * Rule action buttons (Edit, Move Up/Down, Delete) are consistently sized and aligned for better UI.
-    * The "Schikko's Decrees" button has a more subtle color palette and a minimalistic downward arrow.
 * **Randomizers Hub:**
     * A central hub to access different randomization tools.
     * **Name Selector/Shuffler:** Randomly picks or shuffles names loaded directly from the Firebase Punishment Ledger.
-The output is hidden until a shuffle or pick action is performed.
-    * **Dice Roller:** A simpler dice roller that generates a random number up to a user-defined maximum value (0-50).
+    * **Dice Roller:** A simpler dice roller that generates a random number up to a user-defined maximum value.
+    * **Oracle's Judgement (Gemini AI):** A new option in the hub where users can describe a transgression in natural language.
+A backend function securely calls the Google Gemini API to analyze the situation against the current rules and returns a thematic, AI-generated consequence.
 * **Continuous Deployment:** The project is configured to automatically deploy to Firebase Hosting whenever changes are pushed to the `main` branch on GitHub.

 ---